 FC Zenit St. Petersburg 2-0 Rangers FC

-Dick Advocaat reflected on "good times for Russian football" after his FC Zenit St. Petersburg side ensured the UEFA Cup trophy went to eastern Europe for the second time in four seasons.
-But while the Dutchman celebrated the "special prize" of his maiden European title after a host of domestic triumphs, Rangers FC counterpart Walter Smith could only envy the match-winning talent of Andrei Arshavin.
+Dick Advocaat reflected on "good times for Russian football" after his FC Zenit St. Petersburg side ensured the UEFA Cup trophy went to eastern Europe for the second time in four years.
+But while the Dutchman celebrated the "special prize" of his maiden European title after a host of domestic triumphs, Rangers FC counterpart Walter Smith could only envy the match-winning talent of Andrey Arshavin.

 The pedigree of the opposition Zenit beat en route to their maiden UEFA final was testament to that claim.
 Villarreal CF, Olympique de Marseille, Bayer 04 Leverkusen and then FC Bayern München all fell to the Russian side, although Advocaat said Rangers provided their biggest test.
 "It was probably more difficult for us to win this match than the game against Bayern, because everyone expected us to lose against Bayern and the expectation was much greater against Rangers," said the 60-year-old.
 "But my players handled that really well.